Christine Wells is a former corporate lawyer who exchanged contracts and prospectuses for a different kind of fiction.

 Ten years later, she is an award-winning author with ten novels published by major New York publishers, St. Martin’s Press and Penguin.
 These novels have been translated (variously) into German, Japanese, Dutch, Spanish, Russian and Portuguese.

-Now, a change in direction sees Christine combining her abiding interest in the law and her passion for English history in one novel, THE WIFE’S TALE.
+Now, a change in direction sees Christine combining her abiding interest in the law and her passion for English history in her novels, THE WIFE’S TALE and THE TRAITOR’S GIRL.